max-lee-dev/hackertype/README.md

 ## Todo:

+- check if past pr beat them, if they did, then don't lower their rank
 - Show what rank a guest would have gotten
 - World Record for each solution
 - Improved search solution modal